 Processing is taking a long time.

 Longer recordings take more time to transcribe and summarize.
-A 60-minute lesson may take several minutes.
-If it seems stuck, close and reopen the app — processing continues in the background.
+If a lesson seems stuck, close and reopen the app.
+Processing continues in the background.

 Can I use Arco without recording anything?

 Yes.
-Arco chat works without any recordings.
-You can ask technique questions, request practice plans, and explore pedagogy from day one.
-Once you add lessons, Arco can also ground answers in your own history automatically.
+You can ask broader music questions from day one.
+Once you add lessons, Arco can also answer from your own lesson history.

 What devices does Arco support?